sookburt/fakelandia_website_project/Docs/DesignDecisions.md

 That wasn't fun but I assume the requirement was added to deliberately break the code to push the learning that bit further.
 I'm not completely happy with it as it feels rather hacky.
 There's probably a better way but I have limited time.
 If I can think of a better way between now and tomorrow morning, I will attempt to refactor it.

 ## CSS
 Added some styling but running out of time so going to leave it for now.
 If I have the time to return to it, I will attempt to enhance the styling, tidy the css and add media queries for different screen sizes.
+I'm not happy with the way with form is laid out, particularly as the displayed record on submission is offset slightly from the layout of the form below it.

 ## Disabling the button
 On investigating the button disabling requirement, I noticed that it is not good for accessiblity to disable it through the DOM (because it does not allow focus to find out why it is disabled) so I opted to show a message if the select option was still set to the default instead and if a new state called 'showValidation' was true.
 It effectively blocks the button action without blocking the button.

+## Reset the form on submission
+Crikey, I thought that was going to be easy... nope!
+It turned out that I was sending the options list into the FrmSelectSelect option but it was not held in state and therefore not being controlled.
+Need to remember that.

 ## Next

-[] Reset the form after submission (set the state to be blank I assume...)
 [] Validate the HTML for accessbility